TomFinley/TomFinley.github.io/academic-projects.md

 ---
 layout: page
-title: Projects
+title: Academic Projects
 ---

-This describes my recent major (or minor and beloved) projects, and software that I have released for wider use.
-Note that when I say "winter" I am referring to the first three months of the year, so Winter 2005 cannot mean December 2005.
+This describes major projects, and software that I released for wider use over the course of my academic career.
+Many are things I worked on for either my research or the school, but there are some personal projects as well.

 ## SVM<sup>*python*</sup> version 2